Using Figurative Language: 8 Creative Examples

 “I have a million things to do today”

-Hyperbole is extravagant, intentional, overt exaggeration used to emphasize an emotion or description.
+Hyperbole is an extravagant, intentional, overt exaggeration used to emphasize an emotion or description.
 Sometimes hyperbole also uses simile and allusion.
 No human actually has a million things on a one-day to-do list.
 That’s obviously impossible.
-And that’s the keyword: “obvious”.
+And that’s the keyword: “obvious.”
 The overt nature of the exaggeration is what lends the hyperbole its power; you obviously don’t have a million things to do, but the size of your to-do list might feel insurmountable.

 • “I am starving to death”